TIPS & TRICKS

 This blog was co-authored by Tara Yuen.

-* This information is subject to change at any time, at the sole discretion of Splunk Inc. and without notice.
+* This information is subject to change at any time, at the sole discretion of Splunk LLC and without notice.
 This roadmap information shall not be incorporated into any contract or other commitment.
 Splunk undertakes no obligation to either develop or deliver any product, features, or functionality described here.